phone icon (917) 310-3371 Explore Opioid Addiction Treatment Menu

 (4.9)

-Helpful to see fentanyl dependence discussed directly instead of hidden in generic opioid copy.
+Fentanyl dependence was discussed directly instead of being treated like a generic opioid concern.

 Verified Patient